-First, though, let's take a look at some of the non-marketing related benefits of guest-facing apps.
+Let's take a look at some of the other key benefits of guest-facing apps:

-Digital transformation is not straightforward.
-Businesses that want digital transformation but don’t really know what it means risk slipping into the "trough of disillusionment."
+In other cases, businesses want digital transformation but don’t really know what it means and can risk slipping into the "trough of disillusionment."

 That can happen when digital transformation initiatives are seen as just one department’s project.
 When this kind of siloing happens, resources and roll-outs get restricted, and disillusionment sinks in.